OCDX/SoftwareEngineering-Group3/markdown.md

 ## Sprint 1

+* Note: Due to the fact that no code was needed for this sprint, branches were not taken and merged to master

+* Kickoff Meeting
+Date: 10/25/16 --In class meeting (2:00pm- 3:15) to discuss next steps of Sprint One.
+All members attended.
+Team members reviewed Sprint milestone targets and developed drill down tasks.
+These tasks were distributed amongsth team members and will explained below:

+* General

+Sprint Documentation (Lead:Xinyi Li, Co: Olivia Apperson) Team members developed Sprint documentation in Markdown on GitHub.
+They outlined the tasks, milestones, and other relevant data needed as well as linked updated documents.

 * Database
 We setup an account on MLab and hosted our database on Amazon Web Services.
 We created a MongoDB account and installed MongoDB on our computers.
 Created a database in MLab named it "swfg3" and created an admin user.
 Then connected our MLab and MongoDB using via Mongo shell.
 Logged into our database and started to insert dummy JSON data.